LBGC-CFB/SpliceLauncher/README.md

 ### create exon BED annotations

-This file is provide in this repository at */refData/refExons.bed*
+This file is provide in this repository at [refExons.bed](http://gitlab.baclesse.fr/LEMRAP/splicelauncherpipeline/tree/master/refData/refExons.bed "tittle")

 At this step you can also define a list of transcripts to get only the splicing junctions on these transcripts (especially for targeted RNAseq).
 An list example is provide in *./dataTest/transcriptsToSelect.txt*.
 If you wish to generate new exon BED annotations, you can use the RefSeqAnnot.bed file generated in the **STAR genome** section.
 the command is:

-    Rscript ./scripts/generateExonBEDRef.r -i /path/to/RefSeqAnnot.bed \
+    `Rscript ./scripts/generateExonBEDRef.r -i /path/to/RefSeqAnnot.bed \`
-     -o ./RefExons.bed \
+     `-o ./RefExons.bed \`
-     -t /path/to/transcriptsList.txt #optional, the list of selected trasncript (example of list in ./dataTest/transcriptsToSelect.txt)
+     `-t /path/to/transcriptsList.txt #optional, the list of selected trasncript (example of list in ./dataTest/transcriptsToSelect.txt)`

 ### create the transcripts information

-This file is provide in this repository at */refData/RefSpliceLauncher.txt*
+This file is provide in this repository at [RefSpliceLauncher.txt](http://gitlab.baclesse.fr/LEMRAP/splicelauncherpipeline/tree/master/refData/RefSpliceLauncher.txt "tittle")

 If you wish to generate new transcripts information file, **at first step** you need to download the RefSeq annotation database from [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables "tittle"), with hg19 example: